IceCodeProductions/Registrix-docs/docs/tutorial-lead-capture-mode/02-capture.md

 ---
-sidebar_position: 1
+sidebar_position: 3
 id: attendee-capture
 title: Capture Attendee Data
 ---

 ## Overview

-This is where you will setup the data to be capture when an attendee logs into the Attendee app.
+This is where you will setup the data to be capture when an attendee logs into the Attendee application.

 ## Menu Location

-From the left side menu, click on **Attendees**, then click **Capture Attendee Data Fields**.
+From the left side menu, click on **Attendees**, then click **Capture Attendee Data**.

-## Procedure
+## Procedures

-### Per Site Enabled

-You create a different Collection Fields of data capture leads.
-You can create as many different Collections as you wish.

 #### New Collection